appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/update-table-data-using-json-form.md

 1. To display a master-detail form when a user selects a row in a Table widget, drag the relevant widgets into the Form widget (e.g., Text, Inputs, Select).

-2. Configure each widget to display data.
-To bind table data, use the [selectedRow](/reference/widgets/table#selectedrow-object) reference property.
+2. Configure each widget using the [selectedRow](/reference/widgets/table#selectedrow-object) reference property.

 <dd>